gomlx/stablehlo/README.md

 * XlaBuilder provided "shape inference."
 So if I say `Add(a, b)` the XlaBuilder would tell how to broadcast a and b, and the resulting shape.
-When we build the StableHLO we have to re-implement this shape inference, not only for the `Gopjrt` users, but also because the *StableHLO* language requires the inputs and outputs shapes to be specified in every statement.
+When we build the StableHLO we have to re-implement this shape inference, not only for the `GoPJRT` users, but also because the *StableHLO* language requires the inputs and outputs shapes to be specified in every statement.
+  * This is not a disadvantage for the user of this library, since `stablehlo` does that for you, but it's more work for the library maintainers.
 * This means more maintenance: any updates in the language specification or new ops need to have their shape inference updated accordingly.